List of Mrs. Brown's Boys characters: Winnie McGoogan

 Winifred "Winnie" McGoogan is the dim-witted best friend of Agnes Brown.

 Winnie lives next door to the Brown family, and is Agnes' lifelong friend.
 The pair frequently have tea together at the Brown home, or have drinks at Foley's, discussing their families and their shortcomings.
 Winnie is constantly made fun of or fooled by Agnes; however, she remains oblivious and Agnes does in fact deeply care for her.
 When Winnie and her family inherit a house, Agnes is sad and asks Winnie not to move; she agrees.
 Winnie often takes things such as jokes too seriously, leading to hilarious double-entendres.
-She once asked Mr. Foley for a quickie – she had misread the menu which said quiche.
+She once asked Mr. Foley for a quickie – she had misread the menu which said quiche, even though the kitchen was closed as Mr. Foley said.

-She admitted in an episode that her aunt emigrated to America and never heard from ever again, not even a letter.
-This was, however, "the aunt that was on the Titanic", as pointed out by Agnes.

 In the episode "Orange Is The New Mammy", Winnie's star sign is revealed to be Libra, for those who are born between 23 September and 23 October.

+In the 2026 New Year special "Stormin' Mammy", Winnie gets struck by lightning and becomes intelligent and uses her newfound intelligence to win Foley's pub quiz.
+Later in the episode, Winnie is electrocuted by Agnes' kettle, which causes her to return to normal.

 Winnie is portrayed by O'Carroll's real-life sister, Eilish O'Carroll.